-Overall, financial wellness programs need to help stressed workers address their primary worries—which are retirement savings and emergency savings.
-And for people who have student loans, paying off their student loan debt is the number one concern.
+Overall, financial wellness programs need to help stressed workers address their primary worries—retirement savings and emergency savings.
+For people who have student loans, paying off their student loan debt is the number one concern.

 Download the full report to learn more about the causes of financial stress and how access to a financial wellness program can help.